Total lunar eclipse on November 8, 2022

-A total lunar eclipse sweeps across Asia, Australia, the Americas, and the Pacific on the morning of November 6, 2022.
+A total lunar eclipse will sweep across Asia, Australia, the Americas and the Pacific on November 8, 2022.

 The Saros catalog describes the periodicity of eclipses.
 This November 8 total eclipse belongs to Saros 136.
 It is number 20 of 72 eclipses in the series.
 All eclipses in this series occur at the moon’s ascending node.
-The moon moves southward with respect to the node with each succeeding eclipse in the series, and the gamma value decreases.
+The moon moves southward with respect to the node with each succeeding eclipse in the series.

 Because they are so deep, such eclipses typically have the longest total phases.
 In this case, the duration of totality lasts almost an hour and a half: 85.7 minutes!

 The total lunar eclipse of November 8, 2022, is preceded two weeks earlier by a partial solar eclipse on October 25, 2022.
 These eclipses all take place during a single eclipse season.

 An eclipse season is an approximate 35-day period during which it’s inevitable for at least two (and possibly three) eclipses to take place.
 The current October-November 2022 eclipse season features a partial solar eclipse on October 25 and a total lunar eclipse on November 7-8.

 In 2023 we have another April-May eclipse season with a total solar eclipse on April 20, 2023, and a penumbral lunar eclipse on May 5-6, 2023.
 The October-November eclipse season includes an annular solar eclipse on October 14, 2023, and a partial lunar eclipse on October 28-29, 2023.November full moon is the Beaver Moon